-- The following items are to be listed under "Notations" in the Baptism Register: - Confirmation - Marriage/ annulments/ convalidations/ sanations - Adoption - Reception of Holy Orders - Perpetual Profession in a Religious Institute - Change of Rite - These items are to be included in the "notations" section on copies of one's baptism certificate (cf. can.
+- The following items are to be listed under "Notations" in the Baptism Register: - Confirmation - Marriage/ annulments/ convalidations/ sanations - Adoption - Reception of Holy Orders - Perpetual Profession in a Religious Institute - Change of Rite - Except for adoption information, these items are to be included in the "notations" section on copies of one's baptism certificate (cf. can.
 535, §2).